HO New Haven Parlor Cars

 - Many car names plus un-named per paint scheme

-- Extra seats included to make as-delivered cars with extra seat row
+- Extra seats available to make as-delivered cars with extra seat row

 - Unnamed models include car name decals and optional name boards